abhishekchandar/fulhaus_code/README.md

 - Open the local terminal as admin and navigate to the root directory of the project i.e. ``BASE_URL/fulhaus_code/``
 - Ensure that the Docker engine is running.
 In Windows, launch ``Docker Desktop`` application as admin to start the Docker daemon.
 - Build the Docker image using the Dockerfile by executing the following command: ``docker build . -t djangoapp``.
 NOTE, this command is executed in the directory where Dockerfile exists.
-- Once the above build process is complete, run the docker container by executing the following command: ``docker run -it -p 8000:8000 djangoapp``.
+- Once the above build process is complete, run the docker container by executing the following command: ``docker run -it -p 8000:8000 djangoapp``
 - The Django server is now up and running.

 ## Instructions to send an image for inference as a POST request to the server